nadeemdesai/Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

    Make sure you have:
    Python 3.8 or higher
    Necessary libraries installed: telethon, nltk, pandas, scikit-learn, and matplotlib
+5. Ensure your phone number is in the correct international format:

+    Example: For a phone number in the US: +1234567890 Include the country code (+ followed by the numeric code).

 # Key Features

 1. Telegram Scraping: